Skip to content

 • Check database connection pool initialization

-Encountered slow startup with hikari on Linux systems
+We’ve encountered cases where using HikariCP causes slow startup on Linux systems

 Solution:

-Specify -Djava.security.egd=file:/dev/urandom in the Java startup command to change the random number acquisition method from /dev/random to /dev/urandom
+Specify -Djava.security.egd=file:/dev/urandom in the Java startup command to change the random number generation method from /dev/random to /dev/urandom

 Example: java -Djava.security.egd=file:/dev/urandom -jar xxxx.jar